 Although Scheme employers are required to auto enrol employees into the LGPS, membership of the LGPS is voluntary and employees are free to choose whether to remain in the scheme or to "opt out" and make their own personal arrangements outside the scheme.
 There are 65 employers within the Fund.
-Organisations participating in the Fund include:
+Organisations participating in the Fund, and whose staff are automatically entitled to be members of the Fund, include: